sintefneodroid/droid/README.md

 Droid is a unity package that enables prototyping reinforcement learning environments within the [Unity](https://unity3d.com/) engine and communication to the [Neo](https://github.com/sintefneodroid/neo) counterpart of the [Neodroid](https://github.com/sintefneodroid) platform.

+---

+[Neodroid](https://github.com/sintefneodroid) is developed with support from Research Council of Norway Grant #262900. ([https://www.forskningsradet.no/prosjektbanken/#/project/NFR/262900](https://www.forskningsradet.no/prosjektbanken/#/project/NFR/262900))_

+---

 <table>
   <tr>
     <td>